 - Improperly maintained elevators, escalators, or automatic doors

 In order to win a premises liability case, you must be able to prove that the property owner/manager either knew or should have known about the hazard, and either failed to correct it or failed to warn visitors about the danger.
-Keep in mind the property owner does not guarantee full safety, but only must see and do what is reasonable, and the victim must act to protect themselves by paying attention to the area around them for dangers.
+Keep in mind the property owner is not required to guarantee full safety, but only must see and do what is reasonable, and at the same time, the victim must act to protect themselves by paying attention to the area around them for dangers.

-All public property must adhere to standard building codes established by local government entities.
+All property must adhere to standard building codes established by local government entities.
 These codes dictate all kinds of factors, from the width and height of stairs, to door height clearances and lighting levels.
 If these standards are violated, the owner can and should be held liable, and in various cases if a code violation is found that leads to the accident and injury, there can be no defense to the victim’s claim, unless the victim knew of the danger and assumed the risk.

-Professional engineers often inspect premises where accidents have occurred to determine whether or not the property is in violation of these basic standards and codes.
+Professional engineers and building inspectors often inspect premises where accidents have occurred to determine whether or not the property is in violation of these basic standards and codes.
 However, even if the landowner met all of these codes, this does not absolve them of all liability concerning the property.

 Although filing an accident report is not mandated by law, it is usually the policy of stores, businesses, apartment buildings, and other places where these accidents often occur and they may have a form for you to complete or that their personnel completes at the scene.
 If an accident report is not completed at the scene of your accident, you should write down your recollection of the accident as soon as possible.
 Take pictures and gather all of the information you can, including contact information for anybody who witnessed the occurrence.
 When recording the incident, be sure to include the following information:

 - Date and time of the accident